'Being nato': Murder accused shot victim three times

 Williams and Chloe Randall, who had a baby son, separated that summer and Chloe took her father Peter Randall to collect her belongings from Williams' home.

-Phillips was there when Williams' father, Lance Williams, and Peter Randall got into a scuffle, with the younger Williams holding Phillips back from the fight, Mann said.
+Phillips was there when Williams' father, Lance Williams, and Peter Randall got into a scuffle.
+The younger Williams held Phillips back from the fight, Mann said.

 From that moment Phillips' resentment of Williams began, she said.